Lower back pain is one of the most common health problems nowadays. Nearly 80% of adults face it at some point in their lives.

 Exercise and Back Pain

-Working out is good for you, but too much can hurt your back.
-People who don’t exercise much and then do a lot of hard exercise on the weekend can get back pain.
+Exercise is good for your body, but too much can hurt your back.
+People who don’t stay active during the week and then do a lot of tough exercise on the weekend often end up with back pain.

 Posture Matters